AhmedSamy16/01-Book-Directory-ASP.NET/README.md

 DELETE /:id => Will delete that book with that id.

 ## Tools Used
-C#, ASP.NET Core Web API, Entity Frameword, SQL Server
+C#, ASP.NET Core Web API, Entity Framework, SQL Server